Sam-Install/SaFarmfrontend/README.md

 SaFarm is a farm-based platform located in Diani, Ukunda.
 It showcases our poultry farming, green farming, and German Shepherd breeding program, with a focus on freshness, trust, and timely delivery.
+This is the frontend part of an complete fullstack website done in react, tailwindcss and laravel ,